Plugin/Application/Pipeline Name

 simaaipciesrc provides a capability to link more than 1 downstream elements by using GST_PAD_REQUEST in its source pad template.
-Each source pad must have an associated sink pad on host side.
-Once new source pad is created it receives its id which is number representing the order this pad was created: 0, 1, 2… Each buffer that comes from host has a stream-id field which has a similar value.
+Each source pad must have an associated sink pad on Host side.
+Once new source pad is created it receives its id which is number representing the order this pad was created: 0, 1, 2… Each buffer that comes from Host has a stream-id field which has a similar value.
 This value is being evaluated against source pads ids.
 Once it is matched - data buffer will pushed to this pad.
 For example: buffer with stream-id=2 will be pushed to src_2.
 Count starts from 0.

-CAPs Negotiation
+CAPs negotiation

 Negotiation happens between PCIe Host sink pad and associated simaaipciesrc source pad.
-The flow as follows: - All sink pads of host element receives GST_EVENT_CAPS - GstCaps values are combined into one single message and passed to SoC - simaaipciesrc receives message, checks the no:of caps with no:of src pads available.
-If this check passes - assigns caps from host to associated src pad - simaaipciesrc sends GST_EVENT_CAPS to each src pad peer and performs CAPs negotiation.
+The flow as follows: - All sink pads of Host element receives GST_EVENT_CAPS - GstCaps values are combined into one single message and passed to SoC - simaaipciesrc receives message, checks the no:of caps with no:of src pads available.
+If this check passes - assigns caps from Host to associated src pad - simaaipciesrc sends GST_EVENT_CAPS to each src pad peer and performs CAPs negotiation

-• image_width * image_height * stride.
-That means CAPs shall contain information about frame width and height and format.
+simaaipciesrc can automatically calculate output buffer size from the negotiated CAPs by using next formula: > image_width * image_height * stride That means CAPs shall contain information about frame width and height and format.
 Format is used to deduce stride parameter.
 Currently, simaaipciesrc plugin can automatically deduce stride for the following formats: - NV12 - I420 - RGB - BGR

 • Supports one sink pad